orngshdw/ovalDiamondQuality/README.md

 Then enter values following the prompts.
 The script will end with its quality level for each criteria (will be either Excellent, Very Good, Good, Fair, or Poor).

 ## Additional Information
-[The Diamond Pro](https://www.diamonds.pro/education/oval-cut/) for the criteria reference.
-Feel free to checkout the website for some really good pointers!

 Oval diamonds may have a cross-sectional center with dead light (a bow-tie), which can only be determined visually.
 Be sure to view the diamond from different angles!

 ![bowtie](https://www.diamonds.pro/wp-content/uploads/2017/03/Oval-Cut-Diamond-Bowtie-effect.jpg)

+[The Diamond Pro](https://www.diamonds.pro/education/oval-cut/) for the criteria reference.
+The site has some really good pointers.